RocketChat/docs-old/4. Administrator Guides/Push Notifications/README.md

+# Push Notifications

-# Mobile Notifications Gateway Configuration
+Mobile Notifications Gateway Configuration

 The following description, from community member @lvh1, describes how to configure mobile notification gateways using the latest edition of Rocket.Chat.

 ## Android